GLOSSARY OF INSURANCE TERMS

 Mortgage Insurance – a form of life insurance coverage payable to a third party lender/mortgagee upon the death of the insured/mortgagor for loss of loan payments.

-Mortgage-Backed Securities – a type of asset-backed security that is secured by a mortgage or collection of mortgages.
-These securities must also be grouped in one of the top two ratings as determined by an accredited credit rating agency, and usually pay periodic payments that are similar to coupon payments.
+Mortgage-Backed Securities – a type of asset-backed security that is secured a mortgage or collection of mortgages.
+These securities must also be grouped in one of the top two ratings as determined an accredited credit rating agency, and usually pay periodic payments that are similar to coupon payments.
 Furthermore, the mortgage must have originated from a regulated and authorized financial institution.